Jack Lam, MSW

 Grief is a universal human experience.
-Loss is a part of each person’s life, and can show up differently in our live.
+Loss is a part of each person’s life and can show up differently in our lives.
 Although everyone experiences grief, it can be a very isolating process.

 Therapy can be a healthy place to process grief.
 I will provide a safe space for you to share your story, and untangle the complex emotions that often follow a loss.
 Together, we can process your feelings and begin to identify a pathway to building a new life.